The GECA board

 Board members serve for a three-year term.
 Among other things, the board sets GECA’s strategic direction and employs and provides support to the CEO.

 - GECA Chair

-Gordon is a lawyer and consumer advocate who works as a consultant specialising in consumer policy, legal services, stakeholder engagement and campaign communications.
-Gordon is the Chair of the Public Interest Law Clearinghouse (NSW), Deputy Chair of the Consumers’ Federation of Australia and a member of the Commonwealth Government’s Consumer Affairs Advisory Council.
-From 2007 to 2009 he was a member of the executive of Consumers International, the global peak for national consumer organisations.
-In 2002 Gordon was appointed foundation director of the National Pro Bono Resource Centre and has worked as Director, Policy and Campaigns for the consumer group CHOICE, Director of the North Australian Aboriginal Legal Aid Service and Director of the Northern Territory government’s 2004 Alcohol Framework Inquiry.
+Gordon is a lawyer and consumer advocate.
+He is a co-founder and CEO of Ethical Consumers Australia which operates the Good On You ethical shopping service and the "Otter" eNewsletter.
+He is a member of the Banking Code Compliance and Monitoring Committee and serves on the Boards of Justice Connect and the Consumers’ Federation of Australia.
+He recently finished two terms as a member of the Commonwealth Government’s Consumer Affairs Advisory Council and from 2007 to 2009 was a member of the executive of Consumers International, the global peak for national consumer organisations.
+Gordon has worked as Director, Policy and Campaigns for the consumer group CHOICE, Director of the National Pro Bono Resource Centre, Director of the North Australian Aboriginal Legal Aid Service and Director of the Northern Territory government’s 2004 Alcohol Framework Inquiry.

 - GECA Director

 A proven public relations and marketing executive, Tom has extensive international experience with both public companies and not-for-profit organisations.
 He has held senior marketing and communications roles with the British Standards Institution, Standards Australia, SAI Global and is a of Director of Bell George Communications and the founder of FieldStormApp.com.
 Tom’s experience includes product launches, corporate branding, talent profiling, social media strategy and media management.
 Tom is currently head of media at consumer advocacy group, CHOICE.

 - Chair of GECA's Finance & Risk Committee